WiredUK/Graphity/README.md

   * Name individual properties. (though this might make the dynamic expression building awkward which makes this low priority)
   * ~~Exclude properties from the graph.~~
 * *Add unit testing*: Yeah, this should have been done already...
+* *Authentication & authorisation*: Makes sense to protect your data right?
+Not sure how this would work but my current thought is to have some sort of pluggable module to allow a bunch of different mechanisms.
+* *Mutations*: Currently Graphity is read-only and a big part of GraphQL is the ability to send changes to your data store.
+However, I'd like to nail the auth component before tackling this one as making changes might be far more dangerous than reading data.

 ## Contributing